altostra/type-validations/docs/reference/index.md

 ### [`recordOf`](./recordOf.md)

-Creates *type-validator* that checks that a given value is an object and that all its properties are of a specific type.
+Creates *type-validator* that checks that a given value is an object and that all its own-enumerable properties are of a specified type.

 ### [`singleOrArray`](./singleOrArray.md)